-Eiger has continued to invest in its proprietary market leading platform throughout 2023 for example, through the introduction of the Inventory Management System ("IMS") and multi-factor authentication capabilities to name two.
 Eiger offers a bespoke platform to its clients, and this requires specific developments to meet client requests on customization.
-Development, investment, and improvement work on the ETP will continue throughout 2024 & 2025 to provide clients with the best possible service.
+Development, investment, and enhancement work on the ETP will continue throughout 2024 & 2025 to provide clients with the best possible service.

 The Islamic industry in which Eiger works is estimated to be growing at around 10% per annum on a worldwide basis.
-Eiger is looking to expand its client base, not only in existing markets such as the GCC and Malaysia, but also in Turkey, Egypt and other African countries, and Indonesia.
-Our client base expanded in line with expectations in the year and the pipeline of new clients is growing.
-We have a continuous focus on client service, meeting with clients in all our markets on a regular basis.
+Eiger continues to expand its client base, not only in its existing markets but also looks to new territories for growth.
+Our client base expanded in line with expectations in the year and the pipeline of new clients is growing, we have a continuous focus on client service, meeting with clients in all our markets on a regular basis.
 Close contact with clients is a pillar of our business model, and we also attend and sponsor appropriate seminars and similar events.

-Eiger was awarded 'Best Shariah Compliant Commodity Broker 2023' at the Global Islamic Finance Awards (GIFA).
-This follows on from achieving the same award in 2022.
+We are proud to announce that once again Eiger has been awarded 'Best Shariah Compliant Commodity Broker 2024' at the Global Islamic Finance Awards (GIFA).
+This follows on from achieving the same award in 2023 and 2022.

-In a continuation of previously stated policy, Eiger continues to look for strategic partnerships to expand in existing and potential markets.
-We are confident of organic growth in the industry but increasing our market share is especially important to the stability of the company.
+We are confident of organic growth in the industry but in line with our previously stated policy, Eiger continues to look for strategic partnerships to expand in existing and potential markets.
+We are especially interested in partnerships that can transform and expand the overall market and client experience.

-In line with Eiger's commitment to clients, the company maintained the ISO/IEC 27001:2013 certification.
-The intention is to move to the latest 2022 version of the certification midway through 2024.
-Eiger continues to monitor risks across the company regularly through its ISMS and Risk Committees.
+In line with Eiger's commitment to its clients and the importance put into our client information security, along with managing risk and compliance to a very high standard, the company made a successful transition to ISO/IEC 27001:2022 and subsequent full audit of our ISO/IEC 27001:2022 certification.
+Eiger continues to monitor risks across the company regularly through its Information Security Management System (ISMS) and Risk Committees.
 Eiger holds annual training for staff on IT security, GDPR (General Data Protection Regulation) and Health & Safety.
-The company also encourages & supports staff who wish to undertake professional examinations - especially those related to the Islamic Finance industry such as the Islamic Finance Qualifications.